Belgium

 Based on the most recent published official birth records (and Birthgap harmonisation where noted).

-- Mean age at childbearing remains near 30 years, rising over five years
+- Mean age at childbearing rising to nearly 30 years

-- Births forecasted to halve by 2085 if trends continue
+- Shrinking total births forecasted to halve by 2085

 Key fertility indicators — Belgium